LukeDS-it/LukeDS-it.github.io/pages/reacting-to-change-microservices.md

 ## What is a microservice?

-"Micro" is not about the codebase size.
+"Micro" is not about the codebase size, rather, it's about the scope of its responsibility.
-There isn't a real definition of microservice: one "service" on its own is just a service.
-In order to talk about microservices, we must have many services that interact with each other, and each service must do one thing, and do it well.
+One service must do one thing, and do it well.
 It's the divide and conquer principle, taken to the extreme.
+We can't really talk about microservices if we have only one, though.
+So, the second thing that makes a microservice, is that it comes with other microservices.

 ## Reactive microservices